Top Reasons to Get a Master’s in Athletic Training

 - Occupational health departments in commercial settings, which include manufacturing, distribution and offices to assist with ergonomics.

 - Police and fire departments and academies, municipal departments, branches of the military.

 - Professional performing arts organizations (such as the Rockettes or Pittsburgh Ballet Company), and collegiate-level dance and music programs.

 - Build a professional network.
 Throughout this graduate degree program, you'll study with highly qualified, well-trained faculty members who become your resources in your future career.
-While you’re completing your master’s degree in athletic training, you’ll also engage in clinical education rotations with groups ranging from Cal U intercollegiate athletics and club sports to athletic teams at local high schools and colleges.
+While you’re completing your master’s degree in athletic training, you’ll also engage in clinical education rotations with groups ranging from Cal U intercollegiate athletics to athletic teams at local high schools and colleges to physician clinics and performing arts.
 Networking opportunities are available through alumni gatherings, professional events and the Athletic Training Student Organization.